EXP-code/EXP-docs/topics/flatdisk.rst

 ------------------

-``FlatDisk`` uses the empirical orthogonal function method (EOF) described in :ref:`2dcyl` to find potential-density pairs that best fit a target disk density.
+``FlatDisk`` uses the empirical orthogonal function method (EOF) described in :ref:`twodcyl` to find potential-density pairs that best fit a target disk density.
 This method also computes the potential and force above and below the disk plane for coupling to three-dimensional components.
 The desired target model is specified in